Table of Contents

 American Express chargeback reason code A01 falls under the “Authorization” category.
 The shorthand description is “Charge Amount Exceeds Authorization Amount.”
 This means that while the cardholder did authorize the transaction, the merchant charged the card for a higher amount than what was agreed upon.

 An authorization request must include a purchase amount, and the authorization only allows you to charge the customer’s card up to that amount.

 This prevents unethical merchants from raising prices after the customer supplies their card and stops them from adding fees and other charges that the customer did not agree to pay.

 Code A01 chargebacks are typically caused by a merchant increasing the transaction amount after an authorization has been requested and approved.

 There are situations in which a merchant might obtain authorization for a payment before the final purchase amount is determined.
 This is not uncommon at gas stations and restaurants, for example.
 Exceptions are necessary for these merchants because they cannot predict how much fuel the customer will pump, or how much of a tip they might decide to leave their server.

 However, merchants in these categories have guidelines to follow for processing these transactions that allow them some headroom to accommodate variable purchase amounts.
 This chargeback reason code is appropriate when a merchant submits a charge that exceeds any applicable guidelines and is more than what the customer agreed to pay.

 This reason code may be used for friendly fraud when a cardholder knows that they cannot plausibly claim that a transaction was fraudulently carried out by a third party.
 Instead, they may assert that the merchant improperly overcharged them.

-- If you processed the transaction correctly and the amount was agreed to by the cardholder, provide an authorization approval for the full amount, or proof that the purchase qualified as an exception to the rule.
+- If you processed the transaction correctly, provide an authorization approval for the full amount, or proof that the purchase qualified as an exception to the rule.